GoogleCloudPlatform/cloud-hackathons/hacks/recaptcha-cloudarmor-security/README.md

 We've provided all the files for the gHacks+ streaming service's website.
 Now we need to upload these files to the VM.

 - In the console, locate the VM in your instance group and get its name and zone.
-- Use `gcloud compute scp` command to copy the `student-resources.zip` file in your Cloud Shell up to the VM
+- Use `gcloud compute scp` command to copy the `student-files.zip` file in your Cloud Shell up to the VM
-- SSH into the VM and unzip `student-resources.zip` into the root of the apache server's html folder.
+- SSH into the VM and unzip `student-files.zip` into the root of the apache server's html folder.
     > **Tip** You'll have to do this as root

 #### Implement reCAPTCHA session token site key